Free public transport: Community benefits

+Research of fare-free public transport (FFTP) studies by Stroud and Bekhit (2025) reveals that only 25% of the studies significantly consider non-dominant groups of the population in their research, with extensive knowledge gaps about FFPT impacts on marginalized communities.

 Global benefits

 Global benefits of zero-fare transport are also the same as those attributed to public transport generally.
 If use of personal cars is discouraged, zero-fare public transport could mitigate the problems of global warming and oil depletion.

-Drawbacks

-Several large U.S. municipalities have attempted zero-fare systems, but many of these implementations have been judged unsuccessful by policy makers.
-A 2002 National Center for Transportation Research report suggests that, while transit ridership does tend to increase, there are also some disadvantages:
+On average, cars emit one pound of CO2 per mile driven.
+Public transport helps to reduce the number of vehicles being driven which results in decreasing carbon emissions.
+Cars are also responsible for emitting other pollutants such as antifreeze.